Tribunal

 Will my former spouse have to participate in the Declaration of Nullity Process?

 No, however, the tribunal is required to inform the other spouse that the review has been initiated and then offers that person the opportunity to participate.
-This is required by canon law.
+By canon law, both parties enjoy all the same rights in the process.
 A reasonable time is given the former spouse to reply.
 If the former spouse declines to cooperate, the tribunal is not bound to wait indefinitely for a response before judging the case.

 Do I have to come to the Archdiocese of Milwaukee Pastoral Center for a deposition?